uday-rana/cvi620-project/README.md

 - Our initial dataset was too small for the depth of the neural network.
 We had to go back and gather more data for the model to be trained properly.

 - Our dataset was heavily biased toward a steering angle of 0.00°, so we had to programmatically standardize the distribution by lowering the frequency of values close to zero and dramatically increasing the frequency of values farther away from zero.

-## Final Deliverables

-- Modularized codebase with clearly separated functionality:

-  - `data_preprocessing.py`: Loads and cleans raw driving log data, preprocesses images (cropping, resizing, normalization).
-  - `data_augmentation.py`: Performs data augmentation including flipping, brightness adjustment, shifting, zooming, and rotation to enrich the dataset.
-  - `model_training.py`: Defines and trains the convolutional neural network (CNN) using the processed and augmented dataset.
-  - `training_visualization.py`: Plots training and validation loss curves to help evaluate model performance.
-  - `scripts/TestSimulation.py`: Runs the trained model in inference mode to control the car in the simulator.

-- `model.h5`: The final trained model